Stanley, County Durham: Transport

-Via the A693, Stanley is about 4 miles from Junction 63 of the A1(M) motorway.
-Stanley Bus Station is an interchange for routes served by several operators.
+Via the A693, Stanley is about 4 miles from junction 63 of the A1(M) motorway.

+The bus station is an interchange for local and regional services operated by Go North East and other companies.
+Key routes connect the town with Durham, Consett, Darlington, Lanchester, Gateshead and Newcastle upon Tyne.

-The nearest Tyne & Wear Metro stations are Felling, Stadium, and Gateshead, each around 8 miles away; all three serve both lines of the Metro's network.
-The closest railway station, at Chester-le-Street, is on the East Coast Main Line and about 3.5 miles from Stanley.
+The nearest Tyne & Wear Metro stations are Felling, Stadium and Gateshead, each around 8 miles away; all three serve both lines of the network.
+The closest railway station is 3.5 miles away at on the East Coast Main Line.

 Newcastle International Airport and the Newcastle International Ferry Terminal are each about 13 miles away.